Professor of Political Science

 - PhD, Foreign Affairs – University of Virginia, 1983

 - MA, Foreign Affairs – University of Virginia, 1979

 - BA, Political Science, History – Augustana College, Sioux Falls, South Dakota, 1977

-- Editor, War, Peace, and Empire, Vol. V, Lynchburg College Senior Symposium Readings (XLibris, 2007).
+- Editor, War, Peace, and Empire, Vol. V, University of Lynchburg Senior Symposium Readings (XLibris, 2007).